 Successful IT governance enables engaged and transparent decision-making that optimizes IT investments campus wide, resulting in effective, efficient, and secure uses of technology.

-IT Governance is led by a strategic Executive Steering Committee (ESC) that is informed by a number of tactical committees that are focused on specific institution wide IT areas of focus.
-All tactical governance committees report to the Executive Steering Committee.
+IT Governance is led by an Executive Steering Committee (ESC) that is informed by a number of advisory committees that are focused on specific institution wide IT areas of focus.
+All advisory committees report to the Executive Steering Committee.
 The Executive Steering Committee reports to the Chancellor, who has final decision-making authority for all issues.

 The ESC is the senior university governance group and principal strategic advisory group to the Chancellor.
-The ESC aligns technology investments with University strategic priorities and balances the University’s technology improvement goals with available resources.
+The Chancellor has vested the ESC with full authority to align technology investments to university strategic priorities and balance technology improvement goals with available resources.